amundsen-io/amundsen/docs/deployment_guide/index.md

 * [Read the guide for Neo4j](./backup_neo4j.md)
 * Atlas is out-of-scope, but you should back it up per that project's recommendations

-You do not need to back-up ElasticSearch for durability: its content can be generated from the primary data store easily.
+You do not need to back-up ElasticSearch for durability: its content can be generated from the primary data store easily (TODO: is this actually true?
+If so, include doc for how to do this)

 ## Upgrades

-TODO
+TODO:
+* Databuilder - upgrade pip package
+* metadata and search - update docker-compose image
+* frontend - pull code from remote repo, rebuild

+TODO: how to coordinate versions?

 ## Monitoring